klovens/juxtapose/README.md

 ### Prerequisites

-The main dependencies of Juxtapose are gensim, multiprocessing, numpy, pandas, and scipy.
+The main dependencies of Juxtapose are gensim, scikit-learn, numpy, pandas, and scipy.
 See requirements.txt for the complete list of requirements.

 ### Installation